February 8, 2026 (3mo ago)

 - Remove stale entries from MEMORY.md

-That's it.
-Give it a week.
-The compounding is hard to describe until you feel it.
+Then give it a week.
+The compounding is hard to describe until you've felt it.

 Why This Matters Beyond One Agent

-This isn't just about making one assistant better.
-It's a pattern that applies to any AI agent:
+This isn't really about one assistant.
+The same pattern applies to any AI agent:

 • Coding agents that remember which build flags break on CI